mightywomble/terraform_build_repomirror/README.md

   - Ignores Terraform state/local artifacts and local secrets files.

 ---

+## Recent updates

+- Added vm_id variable so the VM id is configurable via terraform.tfvars.
+The 1 TiB storage disk id is now derived from vm_id as "${vm_id}-aptstorage".
+- Removed unused cudo_platform variable and all references from code and docs.

 ## Variables and secrets (and how we keep them safe)